Dibatag: Habitat and distribution

 Dibatag inhabit a mix of different habitat types.
 They may occasionally visit treelands.
 They are thought to be more commonly found in areas where Commiphora shrubs grow.
 They occur within the altitude range of 200 to 1200 m.
 Habitat preference does not vary significantly with seasons.
 A study published in 1972 found a greater number of the dibatag in areas rich in red soil.

 The dibatag is endemic to the evergreen bushland of the Ogaden region of southeastern Ethiopia and adjoining parts in northern and central Somalia.
 In the past their range extended from the southern parts of northern Somalia through southeastern Ethiopia and central Somalia (between the coastline of the Indian Ocean and bounded by the Fafen River in the west and the Shebelle River in the southwest).
-Rock paintings of two dibatag were discovered on the west bank of the river Nile and north of the Aswan Dam in Egypt, suggesting a southward migration of the species in the Predynastic period in Egypt.
+Rock paintings of two dibatag were discovered on the west bank of the Nile River and north of the Aswan Dam in Egypt, suggesting a southward migration of the species in the Predynastic period in Egypt.

 Nowadays, however, the dibatag has disappeared from the majority of its historical range.
 From 1985 to 2006, over two decades, the overall decline has been estimated at more than 30 percent of the original population.
 In the northern Ogaden, the animal has become very rare owing to a high density of human settlements and large numbers of armed pastoralists and their livestock.
 However, in the southern Ogaden, it is still common due to greater wealth of natural flora and fewer human settlements.